How to scroll the sound's waveform during playback

 Once the waveform analysis has been completed, the WaveformScroller object will automatically display the waveform of the sound with the current playback position centered and displayed by a vertical line, exactly as seen on the screenshot above.
 In case playback should be started through the PlaySound method or in case the current playback position should be moved through the SeekSound or ForwardSound or RewindSound methods, the waveform scroller would automatically update the waveform view to keep the current position updated.

 The waveform scroller can also display custom vertical lines added to the waveform's view through the Waveform.BitmapViewVerticalLineAdd method.
 Below an example of two vertical lines, rendered in red color, when the current center position of the bitmap view is set to 5000 ms.

 Below the same exact red lines when the current center position has been moved to 6000 ms.

 The waveform scroller supports direct mouse interaction: through the left button of your mouse you can modify the current position by pressing the left button, moving the mouse horizontally and finally by releasing the button when the needed playback position is reached.
 During playback, pressing the left mouse button will also put the player in paused state; by releasing the mouse playback will be automatically resumed.

-When playback position is moved through the mouse, the control fires the WaveScrollerManualScroll event that notifies the container application about the new position.
-As a further feature, any mouse event generated on the waveform scroller, for example when the right mouse button is clicked, will be notified to the container application through the WaveformScrollerMouseNotification event.
+When playback position is moved through the mouse, the container application is notified through the CallbackWaveformScrollerManualScroll delegate that specifies also the new position.
+As a further feature, any mouse event generated on the waveform scroller, for example when the right mouse button is clicked, will be notified to the container application through the CallbackWaveformScrollerMouseNotif delegate.

-Examples of usage of the waveform scroller can be seen inside the SoundEditor sample.
+Examples of usage of the waveform scroller can be seen inside the DjStudioDemo and WaveformScroll samples.